jwillie-26/react-hooks-state-events-mini-project/README.md

 _When the form is submitted_, add a new task to the list with the text and category from the form.
+For the tests for this feature to pass, you'll need a category from the form.
 For the tests for this feature to pass, you'll need a callback prop named `onTaskFormSubmit` that takes a task object as an argument.